 Karla Castro joined Oliver Scholars in March 2019 as an Admissions and Placement Coordinator and has since assumed the role of Program Coordinator.
 Karla was born in Ecuador, and lived in Spain before moving to New York City.
 She is a recent graduate of Marymount Manhattan College where she received a Bachelor’s of Science in International Business and Marketing and was High Education Opportunity Program Scholar (HEOP).
 Her time being a HEOP student opened her eyes to the disparities facing students of color in higher education.
 She is thrilled that to be working in an organization dedicated to expanding opportunities for students from similar backgrounds.

-Joanna is an Alumna of Oliver Scholars and brings a passion for advocating for educational excellence and equity.
-She graduated from the Macaulay Honors College at Queens College and is currently finishing up her Masters in School Counseling degree at the University of Connecticut.
-Joanna has been an AmeriCorps member with Great Oaks Legacy Charter School and an Administrative Assistant to the Dean at Downtown Middle School where she honed her leadership skills and began her passion for counseling.
+Joanna DeJesus is an alumna of Oliver Scholars and brings a passion for advocating for educational excellence and equity.
+She graduated from the Macaulay Honors College at Queens College in 2017 with her B.A. in Applied Linguistics: TESOL and minored in Sociology and the Honors in Social Sciences.
+Her passion brought her to serve as an AmeriCorps member with Great Oaks Legacy Charter School from 2017-2018.
+In AmeriCorps, she also served as an Administrative Assistant to the Dean at Downtown Middle School where she honed her leadership skills and began her interest in counseling.
+After studying with the Institute for Recruitment of Teachers at Phillips Academy Andover in the summer of 2017, Joanna went on to study and research at the University of Connecticut.
+In 2020, she obtained her Masters degree in Educational Psychology and received her certification in School Counseling.

-Joanna has remained a staunch supporter of Oliver and its mission having served as a SIP tutor in high school, Lead Summer Counselor for SIP, and Administrative Teacher’s Assistant for Saturday programs.
-She is excited to join the Oliver Scholars team to help support and empower scholars and their families.
+Joanna has remained a staunch supporter of Oliver Scholars and its mission having served as a SIP tutor in high school, Lead Summer Counselor for SIP, and Administrative Teacher’s Assistant for Saturday programs.
+She is excited to join the Oliver Scholars team as a Scholar Counselor to help support and empower scholars and their families.
+In her free time, Joanna enjoys reading, taking kickboxing classes, and spending time with her family, friends, and her cat, Milo.

 Leovanny is an Alumnus of Oliver Scholars, graduating from Brooklyn Friends School in 2010 and Bowdoin College in 2014, with a B.A. in Government and Legal Studies.
 He has demonstrated continuous involvement with Oliver after completing the program, including as a summer counselor and as a member of the Junior Board.
 His wide breadth of interests is not limited to social justice causes; you might find him rock climbing in the Gunks or at Brooklyn Boulders, building a website in a café, or even visiting Hong Kong.
 After working for over a year in administration at the Corlears School, Leovanny joined Oliver Scholars in November 2016.
 He is excited to join the team and is looking forward to giving back to the community that he feels gave so much to him.